When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 \subsection{Wheeled Mobile Robots (WMRs)}

-We begin this section by quoting the definition of a WMR given in \cite{Mob3}: {\it A robot capable of locomotion on a surface solely through the actuation of wheel assemblies mounted on the robot and in contact with the surface.
-A wheel assembly is a device which provides or allows relative motion between its mount and a surface on which it is intended to have a single point of rolling contact.}

-WMRs can be implemented in a simple and relatively inexpensive way, making them highly popular for numerous applications, particularly in the context of trajectory planning.
-They can be classified according to the number of wheels, their type, and spatial configuration within the WMR's frame.
+WMRs \cite{Mob3} can be implemented in a simple and relatively inexpensive way, making them highly popular for numerous applications.
+They can be classified according to the number of wheels, their wheel type, and spatial configuration within the WMR's frame.
 These aspects determine the kinematic constraints of the robot.
 Therefore, before discussing the kinematic model, we briefly present the wheels used in typical WMRs.
-Some common types are \cite{Rob1}: \begin{enumerate} \item Conventional wheels: these wheels have two degrees of freedom (DOFs), which are rotation around its axis line and rotation around its contact point with the floor. \item Omnidirectional wheels: this is a special type of wheels constructed using a main conventional wheel and embedded small rollers whose orientation is not aligned with that of the main wheel.
+Some common types include \cite{Rob1}: 1) {\bf Conventional wheels}: these wheels have two degrees of freedom (DOFs), including rotation around its axis line and rotation around its contact point with the floor.
+2) {\bf Omnidirectional wheels}: this is a special type of wheel constructed using a main conventional wheel with embedded small rollers whose orientation is not aligned with that of the main wheel.
 This special configuration allows the omnidirectional wheel to operate not only as a conventional wheel, but also to advance along the direction orthogonal to the main wheel's orientation.
-These wheels can be actuated (i.e., mechanically directly or indirectly coupled to a motor's shaft). \item Ball wheels: these wheels are, as their name indicates, balls.
-They can roll in any direction, but they are, in general, unactuated (as opposed to omnidirectional wheels which can be actuated). \end{enumerate}
+These wheels can be actuated (i.e. mechanically coupled to a motor's shaft).